sitedata/checklyhq.com/site/content/docs/api-checks/assertions.md

 ![api monitoring assertions JSON object](/docs/images/api-checks/assertions-3.png)

-This next example checks for a **boolean** value in the `owner.site_admin` property
+This next example checks for a **boolean** value in the `owner.site_admin` property:

 ![api monitoring assertions nested JSON object](/docs/images/api-checks/assertions-5.png)

 ### Asserting arrays

-For response bodies with JSON arrays you use JSON paths `[]` expressions.
+For response bodies with JSON arrays you use JSON path's `[]` expressions.

-In the first example below we check if the first item in our result array has a property `title`
+In the first example below we check if the first item in our result array has a property `title`:

 ![api monitoring assertions nested JSON array](/docs/images/api-checks/assertions-6.png)

-In the next example we pick the last item in the array and check if the `customerId` property has the value `123abc`
+In the next example we pick the last item in the array and check if the `customerId` property has the value `123abc`:

 ![api monitoring assertions nested JSON array pick item](/docs/images/api-checks/assertions-7.png)